 In addition to the successful completion of Administrative Fieldwork and required coursework, the candidate will need to fulfill the following requirements to be eligible to apply for a Preliminary Administrative Services Credential.
 If you are not employed or have been offered employment as an Administrator, it is recommended that you apply for a Certificate of Eligibility.
 This certificate verifies completion of the preliminary requirements and as no expiration date.

 - Basic Skills - Verification of successful completion of Basic Skills

-- Valid Clear Credential – This must be a clear teaching or services credential
+- Valid Clear Credential – This must be a clear teaching or services credential with English Language authorization.

 - Verification of Employment - Verification as an administrator (not required for the Certificate of Eligibility) must be submitted using the form found here.

 - CalAPA - Verification of passage of all three cycles of the CalAPA.